 Hearing Aid Team

 If you think that you or someone you love has a hearing loss, call our office and make an appointment for a hearing evaluation.
 Our Audiologists will help you understand the nature of your hearing loss and if amplification is an appropriate option.
 Any decision about hearing aids is an important and sometimes complicated one.
-Our knowledgeable staff want you to make an educated decision about your hearing aid purchase.
+Our knowledgeable hearing specialists want you to make an educated decision about your hearing aid purchase.
 Because of this, we encourage family members or close friends to participate in the process.

 Our office provides a wide choice of digital technology in several styles.
 Our Audiologists have several years’ experience working with major hearing aid manufacturers including Siemens, Oticon, Starkey and Unitron.
 Our goal is to help you find the best solution to your hearing loss that fits your personal needs and within your budget.
 We look forward to helping you hear again.